-Mr. Shay Hershcovich: We are looking for partners in India, meaning that somebody professional in selling and regulation can license this technology, they will get from the company the know-how, and we will do a joint venture.
-This will be basically more focused on India.
-We get the IP from the company and we build machines in India, and then all Indian hospitals, hotels, work wear and underwear will be antibacterial.
-We want also to make this deal licensed with Chinese and European investors.
+Mr. Shay Hershcovich: We are looking for partners in India, meaning somebody professional in selling and regulation, who can license this technology.
+They will get from the company the know-how, and we will do a joint venture.
+We also want to make a licensing deal with Chinese and European investors.
 So, this is how we see the market.
-We build machines, licensed them for the customers, and the company will get them from different places, such as joint ventures and companies which will license the machines.
-We want to work with different players, this is how we see the business in the future.
+We will build machines and license them to the customers.

 SOC: Well, it is very important to understand your particular vision about unique features of your company.
 Why do you consider the major market players might be interested in India for example in investing into a promotion of your technology/product on the addressable market?

-Mr. Shay Hershcovich: Currently in India, they don’t have a solution and a cost-effective way, easy and simple for coating surfaces and fabrics to antibacterial.
-Our solution doesn’t harm the environment, and in the future, we will make not only antibacterial but also fire resistance bacteria.
-All of those solutions are very interesting for Indian fabrics.
-This technology will help them a lot and they will understand it quickly.
+Mr. Shay Hershcovich: Currently in India, they don’t have a cost-effective and simple way to coat surfaces and fabrics to be antibacterial.
+Our solution doesn’t harm the environment, and in the future, we will make not only antibacterial but also fire-resistant chemicals.
+Anti-bacteria and fire-resistance are very important to Indian fabrics.
 We also have many different technologies which can be used without coating.
 So, the Indian companies can read about our technology in scientific articles and we hope they will collaborate with us.

 SOC: I would like to mention the main companies’ activities as, for example, the strategy of R&D, production, distribution, and marketing processes.
 Do you have your own unique strategy and which of above-mentioned processes your spinoff company is strong at?

-Mr. Shay Hershcovich: So, our main strong ability is R&D. Our goal is the partnership with many global partners.
-For example, one partner can work on machines manufacturing and sell them to his clients and their companies.
-The other partner is those who own the chemical companies in Indian and European countries so that companies will make chemicals for our procedure and together they will sell them to the customers.
-The company will stay focused on R&D. We will develop more and more coating techniques and the company will get the royalty from the partners.
+Mr. Shay Hershcovich: So, our strongest ability is R&D. Our goal is the partnership with many global companies.
+We have secured a partnership for machines manufacturing.
+The other partner is those who own the chemical companies in Indian and European countries, so that companies will make chemicals for our procedure and together they will sell them to the customers.
+Our company will stay focused on R&D. We will develop more and more coating techniques and the company will get the royalty from the partners.

 SOC: As a rule, the majority of spinoffs outgrow into exits.
 How do you determine the market for Nano Textile and estimate its volume and dynamics?
 What is your potential share on the market?
 How do you think what market cap your company plans to reach the peak of its development?
 How long might this process take?

 Mr. Shay Hershcovich: So, this is how we see the future.
 Now the company is raising 3 million dollars and these 3 million dollars should take us to the biggest textile conference in Europe in June 2019.
 We would like to join many different strategic players who will be also involved in the conference.
-So, after that we will be able to build more machines, to do more trials on different coating techniques.
-We want to come to this conference in very good position in order to start cooperation with other textile companies.
+So, after that, we will be able to build more machines and to do more trials on different coating techniques.
+We want to come to this conference in a very good position in order to start cooperation with other textile companies.
 3 million dollars will be raised at 7 million dollars pre-money evaluation.
-This is how it should be in a year and a half from now.
+This is how it should be in a year from now.

 SOC: For both of us, as well as for thousands of successful spinoffers, it's not a secret that a new technological breakthrough may become obsolete very fast.
 How do you protect your IP?
 It is interesting to know the perspectives and protection plan of your technological advancement and leadership in a medium- and long-term prospective.

-Mr. Shay Hershcovich: In one year we will start with industrial machines and while starting sales we can easily raise money through the New York Stock Exchange, the company is already its member.
+Mr. Shay Hershcovich: While starting sales we can easily raise money through the New York Stock Exchange.
 We can raise money when we have sales and marketing efforts.
 Some of the investors can make small exits at this point, but in our opinion, when we sign the commercial contract with big strategic companies, the company’s evaluation will jump to hundreds of millions.
 And when we come to this round, the investors can make some value creation points.
 From now it will take three years.
 We believe that in two years we will reach a point for a big commercial agreement with huge institutes or companies.
-We are working with very strong law firms which specialize on IP.
-We always create more and more patents on our method.
+We are working with very strong law firms which specialize in IP.
+We always create more and more patents in our method.
 This process has been developed for four years by the European Union.
 So, this process is not easy to copy.
 At this point, we are not afraid of this IP copyright.
 We try to work in such a way that we can trust each other.